There are various things a person can try to pop their ears. These include yawning, swallowing, and chewing gum.

 The air is continuously absorbed into the lining of the ear.
 This process helps to keep air pressure on both sides of the eardrum the same.

 If the eustachian tube becomes blocked, or if the outside pressure is different than the inside pressure, it can cause that uncomfortable sensation that the ears are full.

 One possible cause of a blocked eustachian tube is a stuffy nose, such as from a head cold or sinus infection.

 When the nose is stuffed or clogged, it can prevent the eustachian tubes from draining or filling with air properly.

 When the eustachian tube is blocked, it prevents the air bubble from moving into the middle ear, eventually creating a vacuum and pulling on the eardrum.

-This can be uncomfortable and can cause other problems in the ear, such as hearing loss and dizziness.
+This can be uncomfortable and can cause other problems in the ear, such as temporary hearing loss and dizziness.

 Changing air pressure

 The pressure of the air within the ear is usually the same as the pressure outside of the ear.
 However, in higher or lower altitudes, such as when flying on an airplane or deep sea diving, the air pressure is not the same.